anchor/fleet-magento-docs/docs/tutorial/production-environment.md

 Release 8ef9d2f is now being activated for environment prod
 ```

-You will notice that within your environment it lists *autoscaling min/max server of 2/10* which means elastic computing is built into Fleet by default.

 ## Rollback Changes

+Activating a release will cause it to receive traffic.
+Rolling back to a
+previous release is achieved by activating it again.

+Rolling back is significantly quicker if the previous release is still loaded
-The *exact same process* is used for rolling back releases as it is rolling out with Fleet - it's always good practice to leave the previous release loaded in production in the event that you need to
+in the environment.
+It is good practice to leave your previous release loaded
-rollback quickly.
+until you are satisfied you do not require an immediate rollback.

-You can describe the prod environment to see available releases:
+The production environment can be inspected to see available releases:
 ```bash
 $ fleet env describe prod